 Olivarius advised Queen Rania of Jordan on redrafting the Jordanian constitution on matters concerning women.
 She also advised Nelson Mandela on ways to abolish honor killings, child marriage, female genital cutting, human trafficking, and female illiteracy, and spoke to him about the value of establishing a group of senior world leaders to promote progressive values and peace.
 That eventually saw fruition in “The Elders,” which Mandela founded in 2007.
 In 2003, he introduced Olivarius to a meeting of Rhodes Scholars in Cape Town as “a lawyer who has advised me well and who has courageously advanced the cause of justice, and improved life opportunities, for hundreds of millions of women, blacks and disadvantaged, worldwide.”

-In January 2019, Olivarius will serve as an invited British expert at the Futures Congress, a major annual gathering of intellectuals and practitioners organized by the Senate of Chile.
+In January 2019, Olivarius served as an invited British expert at the Futures Congress, a major annual gathering of intellectuals and practitioners organized by the Senate of Chile.
 This event has become the most important yearly scientific conference in Latin America, and includes Nobel laureates, scientists, and researchers, all furthering the “understanding of emerging trends.”
-She will be using her experiences as a British-American lawyer and scholar to discuss how to advance effective legal protections for women against sexual harassment and violence – because as she has long believed, advancing the rights of women to equality at the most basic level, the protection of their bodies and self-respect at home and at work, advances social justice, which is the most enduring foundation for peace.
+She used her experiences as a British-American lawyer and scholar to discuss how to advance effective legal protections for women against sexual harassment and violence – because as she has long believed, advancing the rights of women to equality at the most basic level, the protection of their bodies and self-respect at home and at work, advances social justice, which is the most enduring foundation for peace.